aws/Trusted-Advisor-Tools/TA-WellArchitected/tawa-optimization-starter/README.md

 Now that the Eisenhower Matrix App is running (either locally or via AWS Amplify), you need to load the Trusted Advisor Check results gathered from the **TA-WA Optimization** automation in previous steps.

-> [!IMPORTANT]
-> **Important Note:** This Eisenhower Matrix App is a react front-end only application.
+**Important Note:** This Eisenhower Matrix App is a react front-end only application.
 This means that no data is stored in any backend server or component while using the app (all data remains client side).

 1. Open the same S3 report link you opened during the **Step 8** under **Running Systems Manager Automation Document** section above.